 I want to briefly call attention to the transition between virtue ethics as conceived by Aristotle and the jump to Nietzsche in the context of our New Work discussion.
 I’m not looking up quotes for this post; I’m less interested in their particular views then in a divergence of ways of thinking about virtue.
-For Continue Reading …
+For Aristotle, man has a Telos, Continue Reading …

 On Karl Marx’s The German Ideology, Part I, an early, unpublished work from 1846.
 What is human nature?
 What drives history?
 How can we improve our situation?
 Marx thought that fundamentally, you are what you do: you are your job, your means of subsistence.
 All the rest, this culture, this religion, this philosophy, is just a thin layer over our basic situation.
 Ideas are not primarily what changes the world; it’s economics.